danklammer/bytesize-icons/README.md

 Each icon is hand-coded along a 32x32 grid, and uses SVG stroke allowing for maximum style flexibility; meaning you can adjust the weight, color, size, and if you want the edges to be round or square.
 [See demo](http://danklammer.com/articles/svg-stroke-ftw/#give-it-a-spin).

-All 78 icons weight in at 9kb minified (2kb in SVGZ).
+All 78 icons weigh in at 9kb minified (2kb in SVGZ).

 ![Bytesize Icons](bytesize-icons.png "Bytesize Icons")